 I knew at that point I had to switch gears.
 I was 26 years old and had to come up with a way to feed my family and pay my mortgage.
 I and put my life’s savings, $ 500.00, into an old truck.
 I set it up with my tools and used equipment.
 I started going to used cars lots and servicing their vehicles.
 My reputation grew and within a few years I had 3 trucks running daily and a small Auto parts store.
 But, I still would get the juices flowing every time I would work on an early Muscle car.
 At this point I would do it all.
 I worked 17 hours a day.

 Early Eighties came along and I managed to save enough money to buy an old run down building In Irvington, NJ.
-There we did the regular services, Brake Jobs, Mufflers, Ring jobs etc. It was in the Ghetto so most of the money coming in was either bounced checks or stolen credit cards.
-Again, I knew I had to switch gears.
+There we did the regular services, Brake Jobs, Mufflers, Ring jobs etc. Again, I knew I had to switch gears.

 Mid-Eighties was upon us and the Economy was terrible.
 People wanted cheap transportation.
 We started building and selling (wholesale) your standard Horsepower replacement engine blocks.
 We did that for about 10 years.
 But in back of my mind, I always wanted to build and sell ready to run right out of the crate Muscle car engines.
 I knew before I died, I had to Try to do it.